-In the schools and community, you may be noticing more of your friends and neighbors are ill.
-In the health system, we have noticed that the numbers of cases of influenza ("flu") are now starting to increase in Winnipeg.
+In the schools and community, you may be noticing more of your friends and neighbours are ill.
+In the health system, we have noticed that the numbers of cases of influenza (flu) are now starting to increase in Winnipeg.

 Getting a flu shot is the most effective way for you and your children to avoid getting and spreading influenza.
 Flu shots are available free of charge to all family members and can be given to anyone six months of age and over.

-To get your flu shot your family can visit your primary care provider or any of the Quick Care clinics, or you can book an appointment at your local public health office.
-Call 204-956-SHOT to find the address and phone number of your local public health.
-Please remember to bring your Manitoba Health card or out-of-province health card.
+To get your flu shot, your family can visit your primary care provider or any of the Quick Care clinics, or you can book an appointment at your local public health office.
+Call 204-956-SHOT to find the address and phone number of your local public health office.
+Please remember to bring your Manitoba Health Card or out-of-province health card.

 If you would like more information:

 In the case of head lice, an information pamphlet is sent to every member of a class where the lice was found.
-It uses current information from the Province of Manitoba Department of Health and Winnipeg Regional Health Authority describing how to identify and control the spread of head lice.
-It is parent's responsibility to treat and check your child for this condition.
+It uses current information from Manitoba Health and the Winnipeg Regional Health Authority describing how to identify and control the spread of head lice.
+It is a parent's responsibility to treat and check their child for this condition.
 In the case of pink eye, impetigo, etc., children should be treated by a doctor and parents should obtain medical confirmation that attendance at school is not a health risk to others.

-Parents requesting that school staff administer medication must first complete and submit the 'Authorization for the Administration of Prescribed Medication' forms.
-They are also available at the school office.
+Parents requesting that school staff administer medication must first complete and submit the "Authorization for the Administration of Prescribed Medication to Students" form available at the school office.
 Prescribed medications shall be administered only if the student cannot attend school without the provision of this medication.